 Even before anarchists gutted the church in 1909 and again in 1936 (when it famously burned for 11 days straight), Santa Maria always lacked superfluous decoration.
 Gone are the gilded chapels that weigh heavily over so many Spanish churches, while the splashes of colour high above the nave are subtle – unusually and beautifully so.
 It all serves to highlight the church’s fine proportions, purity of line and sense of space.

-During the construction, the city’s bastaixos (porters) spent a day each week carrying the stone required to build the church from royal quarries in Montjuïc.
-Their memory lives on in reliefs of them in the main doors and stone carvings elsewhere in the church.
-The walls, the side chapels and the facades were finished by 1350 and the entire structure was completed in 1383.
+During the construction, the city’s bastaixos (porters) spent a day each week carrying the stone required to build the church across from royal quarries in Montjuïc.
+Their memory lives on in reliefs of them in the main doors and stone carvings elsewhere in the church, a reminder that this was conceived as a people’s church.

 From 1pm to 5pm (and 2pm to 5pm on Sundays), visitors must pay to enter and join a guided tour (€10), which takes in the main church, galleries and crypt.
 A separate tour zips you up to the towers and rooftop (€8.50).